WorkAroundHQ/app/SECURITY.md

 _User can access data they should have no access to._

+Protection:

+- Through the use of Postgres Policies users can't access data they should not access.

 Detection:

 - `OPEN`: Log database actions

-Protection:

-- Through the use of Postgres Policies users can't access data they should not access.
+Action:

+- Inform users if sensitive data got stolen or publicly available.

 ### Fails to prevent clickjacking